 Graphic designer – He/she is a visual communicator who is a vital cog in the wheel of designing attractive images and logos primarily to aid marketing challenges and strategies.
 The designs along with relevant typography and motion graphics are optimised to be published in the electronic or print media.
 Most importantly, to keep up with the modern digital business environment, a graphic designer should have mastered the latest software and hardware needed for this profession.

 Basically, if I talk about myself, I find it extremely difficult to exactly put a finger on what I do.
 In fact my ideal description would be a mix of all three.
 This is because art and design and graphics is just not a means to earn my daily bread and butter, it is my passion.
+I have been following Jarrod on Pinterest and Twitter to know more about his work and get inspirational ideas.
 After completing my four year collegiate degree in graphic designing where I had to go through courses on typography, art history, composition and colour theory, I took up a job in a reputed digital marketing agency that was also into advertising.